 No one should be forced to choose between financial security and a healthy pregnancy.
-The Pregnant Workers Fairness Act is a bipartisan proposal that establishes a pregnant worker's clear-cut right to reasonable accommodations, provided they do not impose an undue burden on their employer.
+The Pregnant Workers Fairness Act is a bipartisan proposal that clearly establishes a pregnant worker's right to a reasonable accommodation without imposing an undue burden on employers.